-I n 2017, the Ontario Association for Behaviour Analysis hired Pathway Group to lobby eight Ministries at Queen’s Park.
+I n 2017, the Ontario Association for Behaviour Analysis hired Pathway Group to lobby four Ministries at Queen’s Park as well as multiple MPPs.
 Today, under the new $500 million government autism plan (Ontario Autism Program), only ABA is allowed in schools –and therapists who receive public funding (including SLPs and OTs) now must become ABA certified.

 Non-ABA stakeholders, especially #actuallyautistic voices, were consistently shut out of the OAP consultation process.
 Shockingly, the half-billion dollar plan was developed without any input from the autistic community.